ThoughtWorks-SEA/developer-training/docs/frontend/http-request.md

 We also see the line `.then(response => response.json())`, which gets the data in the body of the response and translates it to a JSON format for us.
 There are other possible types such as `Body.blob()` for images, `Body.text()` for plain text and `Body.arrayBuffer()` for array buffer.
 You will most likely use `json()` in most cases.

-You can also face error when sending a request.
+You may face errors when sending a request.

 ```javascript
 const checkResponse = (res) => {